 There is a particular type of bond that is forged in the process of receiving testimony.
 It eludes easy definition and is quite difficult to place.
 As you watch each tape, you become closer with the survivor; you bear witness not only to the atrocities which they endured, but the milestones of their lives.
 The survivor gives an exhaustive account of their life before, during, and after the Holocaust; it makes sense that one would become emotionally invested in their story.
 Usually, towards the end of their testimony, you will feel like you’ve known them your entire life; a real, tenable bond has been forged in the process of receiving their story.
 There, too, is an emptiness at the close of the process.
 So many questions left unanswered mixed in with the numerous unanswerable questions, conclusions you could only guess at.
 The most meaningful gesture we can make in remembrance and preservation of their stories is to continue to share them and learn from them.

 A few days ago I was in conversation with two survivors.
 Both had remarkable, markedly different stories of their survival during the Holocaust.
 Yet what I found the most interesting about the conversation is how they viewed miracles.
 They attributed their survival to a series of miracles.
 In retrospect, they saw how easily their fates might have been rerouted towards their demise, and this seemed to embolden their own belief in miracles.
 Their stories reveal the horrors of what humanity is capable of – yet they also illuminate the immense capacity for human kindness and generosity.
 It is significant to remember that their stories involve unbelievable acts of kindness, bravery, and generosity.

+To learn more about opportunities for undergraduate and graduate students, please fill out our inquiry form.
 For more information about the University Fellowship, please contact Yedida Kanfer, Director of Community Education, at [email protected] or 415-449-3748.